 The purpose was to manage the increasing number of trekkers and ensure traditional landowner communities received shared benefits from the emerging Kokoda tourism industry.
 A former ‘Kiap’, Mr. Warren Bartlett was appointed to manage the KTA on a salary of $12,500 with a part-time assistant.
 During his tenure as KTA CEO trekker numbers increase by 255% frpm 1,584 in 2004 to 5,621 in 2008 and the Kokoda Trail emerged as PNGs most popular tourism destination.

-Australian environment officials took control of the Kokoda Trail under a Joint Understanding with PNG in 2009 after a threat to develop a goldmine on an adjacent range was averted after an intervention by the Australian Government.
-Staff were increased almost 10-fold, and a multi-million-dollar aid budget was allocated.
+Australian environment officials took control of the Kokoda Trail under a Joint Understanding with PNG in 2009 after a threat to develop a goldmine on an adjacent range was averted through an intervention by the Australian Government.
+There was almost a 10-fold increase in staff, and a multi-million-dollar aid budget was allocated.

-Since then, the organization they put in place has been corrupted – trekker numbers have fallen dramatically by 41% from 5,621 in 2008 to 3,308 in 2023 under their watch due to their priority of managing the Trail as an environment park rather than as a tourism enterprise for the economic benefit of traditional landowner communities.
+Since then, the organization they put in place has been corrupted – trekker numbers have fallen dramatically by 41% from 5,621 in 2008 to 3,308 in 2023 under their watch due to their priority of managing the Trail as an environment park rather than as a tourism enterprise.

-The following links record the demise of Kokoda tourism under the influence of the DFAT-Kokoda Initiative:
+The following links record the factors leading to the demise of Kokoda tourism under the influence of the DFAT-Kokoda Initiative:

 - Chronology of facts regarding the Kokoda Trail